Ukraine launches missile attack on Russia’s Black Sea Fleet headquarters in Crimea, officials say – KION546

 The Russian-appointed governor said operational services went to the scene of the attack and that information about any casualties is being clarified.

-In an update later Friday, Razvozhayev said there was no more “missile and aviation danger” following the incident.
+In an update later Friday, Razvozhayev said there was no more “missile and aviation danger” following the incident and said nobody was injured.

-Razvozhayev had previously warned that another attack was possible and encouraged residents to avoid the city center.
+The attack shattered windows in 10 residential buildings in the city, according to Razvozhayev.
+He added that gas and electricity supplies have been switched off, with water supplies also reduced, due to fires in the area.

 Ukrainian officials have yet to comment on the incident.